 Welcome to One River Zen

 Where ancient tradition meets modern life.
-At One River Zen, we blend the timeless teachings of Sōtō Zen Buddhism with contemporary practices to help you awaken to your true self and realize your full potential.
+At One River Zen, we blend the timeless teachings of Zen Buddhism with contemporary practices to help you awaken to your true self and realize your full potential.
 Our community is rooted in tradition yet fully open to the present, empowering all to embody wisdom, compassion, and mindfulness in today’s world through daily practice.

-Entering the Way | Fundamentals of Zen Practice is a four-week journey designed to ground you in the practices of meditation and mindfulness so you can begin to open to your life and recognize your true potential.
+Entering the Way | Fundamentals of Zen Practice is a four-week journey starting October 15th designed to ground you in the practices of meditation and mindfulness so you can begin to open to your life and recognize your true potential.
 It is a total transformation where we come face to face with our true selves.

-PRACTICE OFFERINGS
+ADDITIONAL PRACTICE OFFERINGS

 “If you are searching for fellowship with peaceful, mindful, and like-minded people look no further.”